 - Positive affirmations

-- A moment of the day where you felt at peace
+- A moment of the day where you felt peaceful

 - Any thought that makes you smile